nygilgp/learn-patterns-designs-multi/README.md

 #### Design patterns: More

 2. [Observer Pattern](https://github.com/nygilgp/learn-patterns-designs-multi/tree/observer-pattern)
     We use a node package [mitt](https://www.npmjs.com/mitt) to attain a observer pattern.
-Here patent doesn't need to pass the actions to the children as props, it will be taken care of by the emitter defined in root app file.
+Here parent doesn't need to pass the actions to the children as props, it will be taken care of by the emitter defined in root app file.
+The couter state is defined in counter component alone.

 #### Scalable Project Architecture